 Protecting The Guild’s Youngest Members In Cyberspace

 All actors face the daunting task of protecting one’s career and image while confronting the need for prolific exposure of their likeness and name to sustain that career.
-And while new technologies are creating great opportunities for all Guild members, it is important to take pause and recognize that the Internet does, in fact, leave our youngest members most susceptible to peril.
+And while new technologies are creating great opportunities for all union members, it is important to take pause and recognize that the Internet does, in fact, leave our youngest members most susceptible to peril.
 We’ve all heard stories about innocent cyber exchanges and Web postings gone bad.
 The realities of promoting the careers of young performers in cyberspace leave these children more vulnerable than most.

 Tips and Tools for Young Performers

 Parents and guardians of young performers frequently face issues that most parents do not have to address.
 In the course of your child’s acting pursuit, you are frequently asked to provide personal information to agents, casting directors and production companies.
-As your child’s union, the Guild urges you to be very cautious.
+As your child’s union, the union urges you to be very cautious.

-Screen Actors Guild offers the following fundamental tools to help protect young union members in cyberspace:
+SAG-AFTRA offers the following fundamental tools to help protect young union members in cyberspace:

 - Know your photographer.
 Check references.
 What reputation does he or she have in the industry?
 Is there a concern that he or she might use your child’s photographs improperly and without your authorization?

 - Know the agent or manager you are dealing with.
 What reputation does he or she have in the industry?
 Speak to other parents who may have worked with him or her before.

 - If a photographer or potential agent or manager asks your child to pose in a manner that makes you uncomfortable, make those feelings known.
 If you are not given an explanation that alleviates your concerns, follow your instincts, even if it means ending the photo shoot.